 Hello, dear reader.
 It is election day.

 If I were to frame the choices that voters have on Tuesday — and have had over the past 3 weeks of early voting, in which 34 million Americans have already cast ballots — as between two options, I obviously have to pick that of one between Trump and Democrats.
 I don’t have to remind you that midterm elections are referenda on the party in power.
 Indeed, according to my analysis of the individual respondent data from NYT Upshot/Siena College’s live polling, the biggest predictor of vote choice in the midterms is whether or not someone approves of Donald Trump.
-Though The Economist’s polling with YouGov is a smaller sample size (we have 40,000 respondents in the NYT polling, vs 1,500 weekly YouGov panelists), it also confirms this trend; in last week’s polling, about 90% Trump approvers were likely to vote for House Republicans in this week’s elections.
+Though The Economist’s polling with YouGov is a smaller sample size (we have 40,000 respondents in the NYT polling, vs 1,500 weekly YouGov panelists), it also confirms this trend; in last week’s polling, about 90% Trump approvers were likely to vote for House Republicans this year.

 Of course, the focus of the campaign has changed over time.
-Whereas immigration was more of a policy issue in early 2018, the final weeks of the campaign have seen a sharp rise in the GOP’s use of the issue to fear-monger efficiently enough to send their voters to the polls.
+Whereas immigration was more of a toned-down policy issue in early 2018, the final weeks of the campaign have seen a sharp rise in the GOP’s use of the issue to fear-monger and send their voters to the polls.
 Ever since the Republican party — and especially Donald Trump, though his command of the party’s race-baiting wing of socially conservative voters came long after the GOP introduced it — made racial animus a focal point of the 2016 campaign, attitudes of resentment and white identity among the public have become especially salient to a large swath of voters.
 Political scientists reckon that (white) identity politics is one of the predominant forces in American politics today.

-Trump’s gamble just might be worth it, but since we’re seeing bigger shifts (back) toward Democrats in Obama-Trump congressional districts as compared to Romney-Clinton or consistent partisan districts, it’s unclear that it will.
+Trump’s gamble just might be worth it, but since we’re predicting bigger shifts (back) toward Democrats in Obama-Trump congressional districts as compared to Romney-Clinton or consistent partisan districts, it’s unclear that it will.
 It’s probably a fool’s errand to try to figure that out now, with just under 34 hours to go until election results start rolling in.

 Democrats are also hoping that they can market the president’s morals as repulsive enough to spur both turnout and persuasion among suburban, college-educated whites — and especially women.
 They looked poised to do so, at least to some extent.